itsgood87/contiguous-object-pool/README.md

 	store.Clean();
 ```

 Copy and move constructors for handles keep the reference count correct.
-Objects themselves are no copyable and are never moved, ensuring that the index into an array always points to the same object.
+Objects themselves are not copyable and are never moved, ensuring that the index into an array always points to the same object.